light gray lines

 Direct and indirect costs of hiring software developer

-Hidden software development costs that inflate project budgets
+Hidden software development costs most estimates miss

 Hidden costs can account for up to 20% of the project budget.
 These software development expenses arise throughout the development process and can affect the final product’s price.